Short story

 “Notice the difference?” he asked Cesar, who said nothing at first.

 The answer must be the lesson, Cesar thought.
-Subconsciously, his focus went from his painting to himself painting.
+Subconsciously, his focus shifted from his painting to himself painting.
 My arm is not rigid, he felt.
 “I’m painting more relaxed, sir.”

 “That’s close, but keep painting.”